jbock-java/jbock/SPAGHETTI.md

 ````

 Given this input, or any array where `--help` is the first token,
-`parseOrExit` will print usage information to the standard output,
+`parseOrExit` will print usage information
+about the declared options and parameters to the standard output,
-and then shut down the JVM with an exit code of `0`
+and then shut the JVM down with an exit code of `0`

-To disable the special meaning of the `--help` token, use
+The special meaning of the `--help` token can be disabled like this:
 `@Command(helpDisabled = true)`.

 ### Standard coercions